 - creating a disturbance

-- using prohibited aids (e.g. notes, note paper, calculator, mobile phone, audio/recording device etc.)
+- using prohibited aids (e.g. notes, calculator, mobile phone, audio/recording device, opening a web browser etc.)

-- using the test questions, their content or information about them for purposes other than your sitting of the HPAT-Ulster test is prohibited.
+- using the test questions, their content or information about them for purposes other than your sitting of the HPAT-Ulster test.
 This includes: publishing the HPAT-Ulster questions or any of their content or information about them on the internet, any digital format or otherwise; and/or passing the HPAT-Ulster questions, any of their content or information about them to third parties

 - the giving of false or misleading information at any stage in connection with your participation in the HPAT-Ulster test